-As of June 30, 2022, the ISP employed a total of 65 fully trained forensic scientists working on Biology assignments or performing analytical-related activities.
-This figure is up from the FY21 staffing levels of 59.
+As of June 30, 2023, the ISP employed a total of 62 fully trained forensic scientists working on Biology assignments or performing analytical-related activities.
+This figure is down from the FY22 staffing levels of 65.
 The current staffing level is insufficient to address the current number of assignments submitted by law enforcement agencies.
 Based on the number of submissions and current technology, the ISP has determined a staffing level of 90 scientists in the Biology section is needed, supported by evidence technicians, technical DNA managers, clerical, and maintenance personnel, to not only address additional submissions, but to also continue to reduce the backlog in the Biology section.
-In late FY19, the ISP was approved to hire 10 additional Biology trainees.
-However, two individuals declined the position and due to the timing of their decline, only eight trainees were hired.
-They began training in March 2020 and were released In order to meet staffing needs and address normal attrition of from training in March of 2022.
-Biology scientists, the ISP has hired a second Biology Training Coordinator to increase training capacity.
-It is anticipated additional forensic scientist trainees as well as experienced forensic scientists will be hired in FY23.
-These positions will aid in the further reduction of the Biology backlog.
+The ISP has been given approval to hire 16 additional Biology trainees and 12 forensic scientists with experience as a Biologist.
+It is anticipated that these forensics scientist trainees and experienced forensic scientists will start training late 2023 to early 2024.
+In order to meet staffing needs and address normal attrition of Biology scientists, the ISP has hired a second Biology Training Coordinator to increase training capacity.
+These positions will aid in the further reduction of the Biology backlog,

-To aid in the further reduction of the Biology section backlog in FY22, the ISP developed and implemented a new training plan for the expanded use of Biology/DNA Evidence Technicians (ETs) and non-DNA forensic scientists in DNA evidence processing.
+To aid in the further reduction of the Biology section backlog in FY23, the ISP developed and implemented a new training plan for the expanded use of Biology/DNA Evidence Technicians (ETs) and non-DNA forensic scientists in DNA evidence processing.
 The first phase of the training plan expanded the ability of ETs and non-DNA scientists to inventory evidence samples utilizing a clean technique approach.
 The second phase of the plan trained the ETs and non-DNA scientists to swab and/or cut evidence samples for DNA analysis.
-A total of 32 individuals completed the training between December 2021 and April 2022.
-It is anticipated additional ETs will be hired and trained in FY23 which will aid in the further reduction of the Biology backlog.
+A total of 32 individuals completed the training during FY22.
+In FY23 an additional 12 individuals competed this training to further assist in the reduction of the Biology backlog and turnaround time for case completion.